Brethren Church: Affiliations

 They are still affiliated with Ashland University and Ashland Theological Seminary (org.
 1906) in Ashland, Ohio, where they also maintain international headquarters.

-As of 2003, six Brethren bodies meet together in the Brethren World Assembly: Church of the Brethren, Conservative Grace Brethren Churches, International, Dunkard Brethren, Fellowship of Grace Brethren Churches, Old German Baptist Brethren, and The Brethren Church.
-The first Assembly was held in Pennsylvania in 1992.
-They met at Elizabethtown College and celebrated the 250th anniversary of the first known Brethren Annual Meeting in 1742.
+Brethren historian Donald Durnbaugh organized the first Brethren World Assembly in 1992.
+They met at Elizabethtown College in Pennsylvania and celebrated the 250th anniversary of the first known Brethren Annual Meeting in 1742.
 That first meeting gathered near Conestoga in Lancaster County, Pennsylvania.
 The second Assembly met in 1998 at Bridgewater College in Bridgewater, Virginia.
 The third Assembly was held by Grace College in Winona Lake, Indiana, in 2003.
-The Assembly represents some 600,000 members around the world.
+The Assembly represented some 600,000 members around the world.
+As of 2003, six Brethren bodies met together in the Brethren World Assembly: Church of the Brethren, Conservative Grace Brethren Churches, International, Dunkard Brethren, Fellowship of Grace Brethren Churches, Old German Baptist Brethren, and The Brethren Church.

+The 2023 Brethren World Assembly celebrated the 100th anniversary of the founding of the ministry in Nigeria; the assembly included nine branches of the denominations, Grace Brethren, Covenant Brethren Church, Church of the Brethren, Conservative Grace Brethren Churches International, the Dunkard Brethren Church, the Brethren Church and three different groups of the Old German Baptist Brethren.
+The assembly meets every five years.